When you completed your FAFSA, you probably received a message that said "Congratulations,

 In addition to the verification form, tax data must be provided from the Internal

-Revenue Service for both the student and the custodial parent(s).
+Revenue Service for both the student and the contributing parent(s).
 The type of acceptable

-tax documentation depends on the 2021 or 2022 tax-filing status of the student and
+tax documentation depends on the base tax year filing status of the student and the

-the custodial parent(s).
-IRS Data Retrieval or IRS Direct Data Exchange are the recommended
+contributing parent(s).
+IRS Direct Data Exchange are the recommended methods of providing

 Please read the following instructions for providing tax documentation.